mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/SSL/index.md

 *  **SSL**

-   Enable your SSL.
+   Check to enable SSL.
+After creating or enabling your SSL certificates your sites will now use https.

    *  **Certificate File**
-       Point to your certificate file
+       Point to your certificate file.

    *  **Certificate Key File**
        Point to your certificate key file.

    *  **Certificate Self Signed Certificate**
        Use this dialogue to create a dummy self signed certificate.
-Your browser will not recognize this certificate, and you       will have to click through any warnings when viewing your site in a browser.
+Your browser will not recognize this certificate, and you       will have to click through warnings when viewing your site in a browser.

  ![MAMP](certificate.png)